juliechevalier/GIANT/README.rst

 See help sections in wrappers & R packages documentation

-Tutorial slides will be available soon
+Tutorial slides and Troubleshooting are available on Documentation directory

 Galaxy Installation
 ===================

-toolshed version soon
+see testtoolshed : correct version with owner : vandelj toolshed version soon

 ------------